 - Giving visibility to female electioneering candidates through the media before, during and after elections

-- Serving as a centre of excellence that focuses on the training, capacity building and create a platform for exchange of ideas and facilitates networking of media women in the sub-region for female journalists;
+- Serving as a centre of excellence that focuses on the training, capacity building and creating a platform for exchange of ideas and facilitating networking of media women in the sub-region

-- Organising ICT training for women NGO’s and women in media to help them to effectively use ICT in their work;
+- Organising ICT training for NGO’s owned by women and women in the media to help them to effectively use ICT in their work

 - Establishing an exchange program for female journalists in Africa to enable them share experiences, ideas and learn from each other.

-- Create a forum for networking between media practitioners and groups working in the field of gender through seminars, workshops and publications;
+- Creating a forum for networking between media practitioners and groups working in the field of gender through seminars, workshops and publications

-- Undertake research on gender issues with a view to providing up-to-date facts and figures to service women’s organizations and other institutions concerned with advocacy and awareness creation;
+- Undertaking research on gender issues with a view to providing up-to-date facts and figures to service women’s organizations and other institutions concerned with advocacy and awareness creation

-- Organise training workshops on effective media use for Women in Parliament and women groups.
+- Organising training workshops on effective media use for women in parliament and other women’s groups.

 The key areas of WOMEC’s work are:

-- Training Women Parliamentarians to effectively use the media to their benefit
+- Training female parliamentarians to effectively use the media to their benefit

-- Training women in media skills to equip them to use the media effectively
+- Training women in the media with skills to equip them to use the media effectively

 - Training women in the effective use of Information and Communication Technology (ICT)